unibo-dslab-projects/SVS24-GianmariaCasamenti-SVS-RCTA/docs/sections/5_Test.md

 ---

 # Test and Result
-The testing methodology is adapted from the scientific article "Study on Test and Evaluation Method of Rear Cross Traffic Alert System".
+The testing methodology is adapted from the scientific article [Study on Test and Evaluation Method of Rear Cross Traffic Alert System](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/13018/130181I/Study-on-test-and-evaluation-method-of-rear-cross-traffic/10.1117/12.3024096.full).

 Following this standard, we established a baseline geometric setup where the Vehicle Under Test (VUT) is placed in a parking spot, in reverse gear, and kept stationary.